DanielSimonsen90/Dashboard/README.md

 #### src/pages
 Although the project only consists of a single dashboard page, the structure should support a whole application regardless, and therefore a pages directory is created to hold our only page.

-#### src/stores
+#### src/providers
-To easily manage asynchronous state like user and statistic data, a zustand-based store system is created.
-These stores work hand-in-hand with the custom-made "Suspense" component to ensure a smooth loading experience.
+To easily manage asynchronous state like user and statistic data, a context-based provider system is created.
+These providers ensure that the child components of a provider will not be shown until the data is fully loaded.
 This is also where the mocked API calls are simulated.

 #### src/styles
 Despite each component having its own custom styles, a global styles directory is still necessary to hold global styles and SCSS variables and mixins.